its-me-dineo/its-me-dineo.github.io/docs/tos_gl_os.md

 All parts of my Terms of Service and Guidelines are subject to change.
 Read TOS and Guidelines before requesting commission(s).

-If you have questions about my TOS, Guidelines, or Ownership.
+If you have questions about my Terms of Service (TOS), Guidelines, or Ownership.
 Let me know and ask away.
 I'm sure I have an answer for you.
 The more questionable guidelines are too ensure safety and manage stress levels to continue working and provide you a nurtured product.

 ## Personalized Guidelines.